kamarov-therussiantank/tanktroubleaddons-custom-resource-packs/README.md

 <br>

 # TankTroubleAddons Resource packs
-This repository is chained to [TankTroubleAddons v2](https://chromewebstore.google.com/detail/tanktroubleaddons/ekjcldgkpfdnnffgliempinlpnjioebk) extension.
+This repository is chained to [TankTroubleAddons](https://chromewebstore.google.com/detail/tanktroubleaddons/ekjcldgkpfdnnffgliempinlpnjioebk) extension.
 It contains a collection of unique textures.
-Since the extension provides functionality that gives us accessibility to the textures that are built in the extension, and accessibility to custom textures, pretty sick right!
-Check [Archive](https://github.com/kamarov-therussiantank/custom-tanktrouble-texturepacks/blob/main/README.md#archive) for complete list of custom textures.
+Since the extension provides functionality that gives us accessibility to the resources that are built in the extension, and accessibility to custom resources, pretty sick right!
+Check [Archive](https://github.com/kamarov-therussiantank/custom-tanktrouble-texturepacks/blob/main/README.md#archive) for complete list of custom resources.

 # Tools
 Tools are used for easier resource creation